Winning the energy utility digital experience game

 While it’s right to say the leaders in experience management have a great head start, all this experience is shared quite freely.
 As a result, the pathway forward is not quite the mystery it once was.

 At the very highest level, the key to rolling out a new seamless and cohesive omnichannel customer experience breaks down into three phases.
 The first two are on-ramps rolling out experience management for the first time and, except for technology selection, might be repeated annually.
-The third phase must happen early, and often as the organization learns and adjusts approach:
+The third phase must happen early, and often as the organization learns and adjusts their approach:

 - Customer research

 - Refine approach